kubotron/BiBean/README.md

 * or you are somewhere in between -1.5 and 0.5 m/s.
 Not really climbing, but somewhat  **buoyant**.

 Bibip has a distinct sound sequence in each case:
-* When climbing, it is rising: "boo-bip"
+* When climbing (above your configured climb threshold), it is rising: "boo-bip"
-* In sinking air, the melody is falling: "bip-boo"
+* In sinking air (under the configured sink threshold), the melody is falling: "bip-boo"
-* If buoyant, Bibip makes a flat "bip-bip"
+* If buoyant (in between your lift and sink threshold), Bibip makes a flat "bip-bip"

 The frequencies are based on black piano keys.
 Integration interval is 0.7sec.
 Play with the config, fly safe, stay tuned.
 I'm moving on to the SkyDrop platform for next steps with Bibip now.
 Kubo (bibip@kubokubo.net)